 All doom and gloom?
 Probably.
 The report presents the key findings of the Working Group I’s contribution to the IPCC’s Sixth Assessment Report (AR6).
-Since 2011, which was when the previous AR5 measurements were reported, concentrations of greenhouse gases have continued to increase, ‘unequivocally caused by human activities’, including carbon dioxide, methane and nitrous oxide.
+Since 2011, which was when the previous AR5 measurements were reported, concentrations of greenhouse gases have continued to increase, ‘unequivocally caused by human activities’, including carbon dioxide, methane, and nitrous oxide.

-The landmark report showed that due to human-caused gas emissions, Earth’s average global surface temperature has warmed 1.1°C since 1850-1900, and unless all countries commit to drastically cutting emissions to ‘net zero’ by 2050, a 1.5°C–2°C warming by 2050 was likely.
+The landmark report showed that due to human-caused gas emissions, the earth’s average global surface temperature has warmed 1.1°C since 1850-1900, and unless all countries commit to drastically cutting emissions to ‘net zero’ by 2050, a 1.5°C–2°C warming by 2050 is likely.
 But why is this number so important?

 - Increasingly severe and intense weather events

-- Extreme heat, precipitation and drought
+- Extreme heat, precipitation, and drought

-- More compound events such as heatwaves and longer term droughts
+- More compound events such as heatwaves and longer-term droughts

 Video: IPCC 2021 Press Conference – The Physical Science Basis

-What this could mean for trade
+What could it mean for trade?

 Trade and climate change discussions have long been siloed by policymakers.
 Yet it is clear that trade impacts the climate, and vice versa, and the links between the two remain relatively unexplored.
 International trade did not receive much coverage in this recent IPCC assessment by Working Group I, appearing in limited ways, often in relation to keywords such as ‘infrastructure’ or ‘transport’.
-This is a notable absence, given that trade-induced economic growth due to trade liberalization increases carbon dioxide emissions, the main contributor to greenhouse gas emissions driving climate change.
+This is a notable absence, given that trade-induced economic growth due to trade liberalisation increases carbon dioxide emissions – the main contributor to greenhouse gas emissions driving climate change.

 1. Better leadership and better commitments from public actors

 Governments, businesses and civil society will likely come together in the COP26 round of negotiations, but right now, there’s no clear dialogue between the likes of UN Environment, UNCTAD, WTO and the OECD.

 “At the WTO, there is a reluctance among too many governments to engage proactively – even in dialogue – on trade-related challenges and opportunities with regard to climate action.

 2. Reducing trade barriers that support climate action

-Endorsing similar statements to reform fossil-fuel subsidies and supporting more circular, lowcarbon economies, could help green trade and mitigate climate-related disasters will certainly be given more attention at MC12 this November.
-One example of this was the Fossil Fuel Subsidy Reform, agreed by 12 member states in 2017.
+Endorsing similar statements to reform fossil fuel subsidies, and supporting more circular, lowcarbon economies, could help green trade and mitigate climate-related disasters.
+This will certainly be given more attention at MC12 this November.
+One example of this is the Fossil Fuel Subsidy Reform, agreed by 12 member states in 2017.

 3. Explicit commitments from Export Credit Agencies (ECA) to reduce support for fossil fuels

-A sensitive topic – the role of ECAs in the context of climate change is oft-debated, given that they finance projects that could increase greenhouse gas emissions in emerging and developing economies (EDEs).
+This is a sensitive topic.
+The role of ECAs in the context of climate change is often debated, given that they finance projects that could increase greenhouse gas emissions in emerging and developing economies (EDEs).

-Several ECAs are embarking on initiatives to either incentivise climate positive projects or benchmark and support low-carbon initiatives committing to net zero.”
+“Several ECAs are embarking on initiatives to either incentivise climate positive projects or benchmark and support low-carbon initiatives committing to net zero.”

 4. Insuring the uninsurable

-While offering an opportunity for those to step in to financing offshore and onshore renewable energy projects, thereby diversifying their energy portfolios, there will still be a need to plug the gap for financing the extractive industries of oil, gas and mining (which according to BPL Global accounted for a third of transactions submitted to the CPRI market last year) as we transition to net-zero.
-Rethinking business models, realigning pricing and finding innovative new solutions within the CPRI market will be critical.
+While offering an opportunity for them to finance offshore and onshore renewable energy projects, thereby diversifying their energy portfolios, there will still be a need to plug the gap for financing the extractive industries of oil, gas, and mining (which, according to BPL Global, accounted for a third of transactions submitted to the CPRI market last year) as we transition to net zero.
+Rethinking business models, realigning pricing, and finding innovative new solutions within the CPRI market will be critical.

-“These statistics highlight the need to provide the necessary support for economies to adapt, rather than risk plunging oil dependent nations and their populations into rapid economic decline at a time when a fragile world is still reeling from the shockwaves of the pandemic.” said Sian Aspinall, Managing Director at BPL Global.
+“These statistics highlight the need to provide the necessary support for economies to adapt, rather than risk plunging oil-dependent nations and their populations into rapid economic decline, at a time when a fragile world is still reeling from the shockwaves of the pandemic,” said Sian Aspinall, Managing Director at BPL Global.